Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (310) 458-8310 | Website | Hours: 6 am – 11 pm daily

-When you’re looking for a budget-friendly activity, check out Tongva Park.
-Located at the corner of Ocean Avenue & Colorado Avenue near the pier, it’s a lovely spot to escape the crowds.
+Check out Tongva Park when you’re looking for a budget-friendly activity.
+It’s located at the corner of Ocean Avenue & Colorado Avenue near the pier and is a lovely spot to escape the crowds.

 Artistic, modern-feeling designs around the park put a fresh spin on classic green space.
 Super Awesome Kids Park and Splash Pad provide hours of free fun for kids.